Our Mission – Your AMR Website

 The antibiotics we need are not profitable to make

 Discovering new antimicrobials and using them effectively nevertheless encompasses the risk for those new drugs to develop resistance over time.
 Ideally, the newly discovered antimicrobials should be restricted for last-resort use only, which makes the market unattractive for the private sector in terms of sales volumes and profitability.
 This has led the British AMR expert Lord Jim O’Neill to speculate about the de-commercialisation of antibiotics production through State-Owned Enterprises.
 Another option is to create new legislation including specific incentives for pre-competitive organisations and competitive industries to develop and produce new molecules for antimicrobials.
-A total stakeholder alliance may be required to push through such legislation on the basis of the philosophy behind the current Orphan Drugs Regulation (Letter of MEPs to EC, 13 May 2019; Experts’ Statement on AMR, April 2019).
+A total stakeholder alliance may be required to push through such legislation on the basis of the philosophy behind the current Orphan Drugs Regulation (Letter from MEPs to Commission, 13-05-2019; Experts’ Statement on AMR, April 2019).

 According to experts, around 10 new antibiotics are required to prevent devastating AMR outbreaks.
 According to WHO, currently effective antibiotics may lose efficacy within the next three to ten years, causing the start of the Post-Antibiotic Era.
 Developing a new antibiotic can take over a decade and cost over €850 million (Drive-AB Report, 2018).
 The AMR Industry Alliance reports investment of around 2 billion into AMR research across 22 companies in 2018 (AMR Industry Alliance, 2018).
 While a number of companies are producing antibiotics (IFPMA, 2015; Access to Medicine Foundation, 2018), many of them are variations on existing antibiotics.
 These are a safer bet for companies to invest in because less research is needed and approvals are faster due to similarities to existing approved drugs.
 However, slightly modified antibiotics only overcome resistance for a short period of time and research into novel antibiotic classes is very low.